KungPhoo/ba67-basic/readme.md

 Here are the key features:
 - Compatible with the famous Commodore BASIC
 - Can load .prg files
-- Can save .prg files.
-Sort of.
+- Can save .prg files
 - GOTO/GOSUB labels (backwards compatible!)
 - Variable names can be longer than 2 characters
 - Dictionaries (key/value pair lookup tables)